-Look at the colour of this dip!
+Look at the color of this dip!
 Doesn’t it look great and yummy?!
-This dip is similar to tzatziki but instead of cucumber it has beetroot, hence the colour.
-I like to add some pine nuts as it really adds to the flavour and texture, but if you don’t like them or you have an allergy, you could just leave them out.
+This dip is similar to tzatziki but instead of cucumber it has beetroot, hence the color.
+I like to add some pine nuts as it really adds to the flavor and texture, but if you don’t like them or you have an allergy, you could just leave them out.
 It will only take you 15 minutes to prepare the beetroot dip and then you just let it rest in the fridge to get all the flavors out.

 - Easy steps to follow for the creamiest beetroot dip.

 - How to store the beetroot dip to last for almost a week.

 - Perfect to dip breadsticks, pita bread or fries and veggie sticks.